playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 # mdast-comment-components

 Native Markdown parsing and serialization for HTML-comment components.
-This package contains syntax, MDAST types, and optional diagnostic reporting; it does not depend on a component registry, a renderer, Astro, or the publishing site's environment.
+This package contains syntax, MDAST types, and VFile diagnostic reporting; it does not depend on a component registry, a renderer, Astro, or the publishing site's environment.